Student Activities Office Grants

 • The University of Minnesota is committed to the policy that all persons shall have equal access to its programs, facilities, and employment without regard to race, color, creed, religion, national origin, sex, gender, age, marital status, familial status, disability, public assistance status, membership or activity in a local commission created for the purpose of dealing with discrimination, veteran status, sexual orientation, gender identity, and gender expression, disability, public assistance status, veteran status, sexual orientation, gender identity, or gender expression.
 Student Activities Office Grant funds will not be awarded to organizations or programs that do not adhere to this policy.

 • Student groups and student group events must comply with all University policies and procedures, as well as local, state, and federal laws and regulations.
-Failure to do so will result in an immediate denial of funding.
+Failure to do so may result in an immediate denial or forfeiture of funding.

-• All Student Activities Office Grant deadlines must be met by 10:00 AM (Central Standard Time).
-This applies to all published deadlines found on the SAO Grant Website, pre-event and post-event deadlines, unless otherwise noted by the Student Group Services Team.
+• All Student Activities Office Grant application deadlines must be met by 10:00 AM (Central Time).

 Minimum Requirements For Applying for a SAO Grant